spec-framework/documentation/output/book.md

 <a name="layout_specify_layout"></a>

-As explained in the section [¿?](#subsec_pragma), a UI can have multiple views\.So when a widget layout is specified, the view to use for this sub widget can be specified\.
+As explained in the section [2\.3](#subsec_layout), a UI can have multiple views\.So when a widget layout is specified, the view to use for this sub widget can be specified\.

 All the methods seen in the previous examples come with a variant used to specify which view selector to use\.By example, for the `add:` methods there is also  `add:withSpec:`\.